lukemoore66/FastCaption/README.md

 # Fast Caption
-An image captioning GUI written in PowerShell
+An image captioning GUI written in PowerShell.

 This is useful for captioning image datasets for text-to-image projects like Stable Diffusion.

-PowerShell v7 required
+PowerShell v7 required.

 This script will generate a GUI that will allow the fast editing of captions via a preset system.
 It will display thumbnails of each image, so they can be browsed and edited very easily.